Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

+As a consequence of the above claim, if $\P$ is a partition and $\Q$ is a co-partition, then strongly cross-freeness is independent of the choice of the root $r$.

-We say that a collection $\cal F$ of subsets of the ground set $V$ is \emph{$t$-regular} for some positive integer $t$, if every element of $V$ is contained in exactly $t$ members of $\cal F$.
+Before we end this section, we give a couple of technical lemmas that are useful in uncrossing of partitions and co-partitions.
+A collection $\cal F$ of subsets of the ground set $V$ is called \emph{$t$-regular} for some positive integer $t$, if every element of $V$ is contained in exactly $t$ members of $\cal F$.
 The family $\cal F$ is called regular, if it is $t$-regular for some value $t$.
 For example, a partition is a 1-regular family, and a co-partition of cardinality $t+1$ is a $t$-regular family.
-The following lemma reveals that the distinguished role partition and co-partition play.
+The following lemma reveals the distinguished role partitions and co-partitions play.

 \begin{lemma}[{\cite[Lemma 15.3.1]{frankbook}}] Every cross-free regular family $\cal F$ of $V$ can be decomposed into the disjoint union of partitions and co-partitions of $V$. \end{lemma}